 While the overall numbers are scary, it is interesting to note that the peak for new cases was in the ’90s, with a decrease in cases from 2005-2017.[ref]

-Diabetes is thought to be caused partly by environment and partly due to genetics.
-Genetic susceptibility has been linked to a number of different genes, but one that stands out as being particularly relevant to almost all populations is the TCF7L2 gene.
+Diabetes is thought to be caused partly by the environment and partly due to genetics.
+Genetic susceptibility has been linked to a number of different genes, but one that stands out as being particularly relevant to almost all population groups is the TCF7L2 gene.

 Why is this important?
 If you have one of the TCF7L2 variants that increase your risk of diabetes, there are lifestyle and diet choices that have been shown in studies to negate that increased risk.

 Check your 23andMe results for rs7903146 (v4, v5):